 Next up we head for the southern tip of the Cape Peninsula at Cape Point, specifically the Cape of Good Hope Nature Reserve, a jewel within the Cape Floral region.
 Part of the Table Mountain National Park that extends from Signal Hill in the north all the way to Cape Point in the south, the Cape of Good Hope is actually not the southern tip of Africa.
 The actual southernmost point is at Cape Agulhas, a few hundred kilometres further east.

 At the breathtakingly beautiful Cape of Good Hope Nature Reserve we will drive along the tourist roads and set out on some walks to explore the rugged shoreline, dotted with cliffs and crags, meandering through vast tracts of fragrant fynbos.
-We will search of a number of special fauna and flora species, many of which endemic to this diverse region, seen nowhere else on earth.
+We will search for a number of special fauna and flora species, many of which endemic to this diverse region, seen nowhere else on earth.
 This includes some special species of birds, including super rare Black-rumped Buttonquail, Cape Spurfowl, Common and Jackal Buzzard, Cape Bulbul, vocal Cape Grassbird, Bokmakierie, African Oystercatcher, Grey-backed Cisticola, Cape Sugarbird, Orange-breasted Sunbird, bizarre Ground Woodpecker, Rock Martin, Alpine and Little Swift, loud Karoo Prinia, Sentinel Rock Thrush, Cape Longclaw and Cape Siskin.

 Several antelope species (Common Eland, Common Duiker, Cape Grysbok, Steenbok and Klipspringer), the famous Chacma Baboon troops, Angulated Tortoise and the Cape subspecies of Mountain Zebra also occur here.

 We will also head up to the lighthouse viewing point, perched high up on the cliffs to enjoy incredible views over the Atlantic Ocean and the possibility of spotting Southern Right Whales (August to December).
 The reserve also offers some of the best land-based seabird watching in the world, so keep your binoculars ready for Shy, Black-browed and Atlantic Yellow-nosed Albatross, White-chinned Petrel, Antarctic Prion, Sooty Shearwater or anything else really!